NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 };
 ```

 Note that the dispatch function is the `useAppDispatch` hook returned by the `createAppStore` function.

-The user selected local filters can be retrieved using the `useProjectsFilters` hook created by combining the
+The user-selected local filters can be retrieved using the `useProjectsFilters` hook created by combining the
 `useAppSelector` hook and the `selectFilters selector`:

 ```typescript